pareesakd1118/foodtracker/README.md

 - Gained a deeper understanding of Rails and MVC structure.
 - Integrated CRUD functionality for managing entry' information.
 - Implemented Sort functionality and conditional rendering.
+- Implementing and learning about the different kinds of tests.
 ## Challenges
-- Began working on testing for the first time, this needs to be completed.
+- Began working on testing for the first time.